How Sugar Feeds Cancer Growth

 I have been a strong proponent of a low-carb, high-healthy fat diet for years.
 While I think certain types of carbs can be advantageously placed into the diet for health benefits, no one should be consuming high amounts of carbs on a regular basis.

 When it comes to people who are trying to fight off cancer, this principle becomes absolutely vital.
 Our traditional oncological doctors seem to brush this fact off as a non-factor but if your goal is to give the body a fighting chance against cancer, sugar must go.
-Here’s why.
+In this article, we will go through several mechanisms of how sugar feeds cancer.

 Cancer Cells Vs. Healthy Cells